 How can I describe the particulars of what it takes to revive a dead man?

 He was dying in front of me on my kitchen floor.
 My drug lover whom I housed and supported in Charlotte, NC.
-Victor, aka Vic, was a few years older than me, and I let him stay with me simply because he asked.
-He was homeless, and I invited him in as some sort of lonesome alliance.
-We attempted to be romantic, but in reality he was my drug dealer for those few months.
+Victor was eight years older than me, and I let him stay with me simply because he asked.
+He was homeless, so he said, and I invited him in as some sort of lonesome alliance.
+Vic was tall and stocky with blonde buzzed hair and husky blue eyes.
+He once was a talented chef working for the Hilton, but God knows what happened to him since.
+He was quiet.
+We attempted to be romantic, but in reality he was my drug dealer for those few months we knew each other.
+For real for real, I wouldn’t even call him a dealer.
+He was more like a drug leecher.
+For the price half your drugs he’d hook you up with the right dealers to buy the fire dope from.

 “WHERE THE HELL IS IT?!”
 He began screaming and shaking me by the throat.
 “Where’s my dope?!”
 I think his friends intervened, but I can’t remember.
 I was also high.
-I either threw away the dope, or I did it myself.
-Did we do it all?
+I either threw it away after he overdosed, or I did the rest myself.
+Did we already do it all?
 We each had our private, secret stashes that we lied to each other about (you can’t be a good drug addict without keeping secrets).
 Most dope addicts save even the cottons from burnt spoons, hoping heroin still lingers in its fibers.
 It’s a junkie move.
-You only resort to reworking the cottons when you have completely run out of dope.
+You only rework the cottons when you completely run out of dope.

 First my thoughts had to change.

 Gradually, and all at once, I shifted from living in fear and believing that nothing but pain was real, to experiencing a feeling that everything in life is connected.
-Life is unfolding in perfect order: INCLUDING my use of heroin, and INCLUDING my experiences of emotional, physical, sexual, and mental trauma.
+Life is unfolding in perfect order: INCLUDING my use of heroin, and INCLUDING my traumatic experiences.
 In the lowest of valleys, I met my Creator.

 I know where the darkness hides.
 It hides in our repressed anger and in our self-loathing.
 It hides in the secrets we take to our graves.
 It hides in the grief we feel and don’t express.
 It hides in the trauma that others inflict upon us, and the trauma we inflict upon others.
 Darkness hides in the idea that we are not capable of becoming whole.
 It thrives in the idea that we are separated and have no access to the energy which created us.
 However, there is something that is very useful about darkness.